george24601/notes/specific/redis/cache.md

 cache layer: visit redis mater , redis sentientl monitors and M and S and swtich.
-If cache miss is acceptable, cache client -> cache proxy -> to multiple instances, each instance has no HA.
-Note we try not to re-hash in case of failure

 ### Size estimate for "hello" -> "world"
 dictEntry: 25 bytes